Things to Know Before Completing Your FCE Test

 If you have a high possibility of re-injury, your healthcare provider may recommend an FCE before you return to your job duties.

 Why Do I Need to Do an FCE Test?

-An FCE test is typically completed at the end of the physical therapy process.
-However, it could also be completed at any time that the patient is ordered to be released from care.
-An injured employee could also take an FCE test if they have not completed any physical therapy at all.
+An FCE test is typically completed at the end of the physical therapy or occupational therapy process.
+However, you could also complete it any time you are ordered to be released from care.

 What Happens During an FCE Test?